 Mike very likely had the scenario sneak up on him as he thought he had two engines or at least one developing some power.
 It was not the cookie cutter “you lost an engine” and you must immediately feather the liability side of the house.

-Mike, more than likely, genuinely thought he had something else going on that would make the approach and if necessary go-around, better.
+Mike, genuinely thought he had something else going on that would make the approach and if necessary go-around, easier or even possible.

 Mike was the first of three teachers I had that died in a way that *any one of my colleagues* at the time would have admitted they would have perished also.
 The Monday morning quarterbacking that invariably comes from accident deconstruction is easy to jump into.

 As one of my favorite people at the Portland, ME FSDO offered, we’d all likely have reacted the same way if we have been bouncing back and forth between different aircraft types as Mike had.
 And what his accident did was contribute to a larger body of knowledge: Look at all the moving parts including your most recent training, the assumptions you make about what an engine failure sounds like and feels like.

 If Mike had done very deep “differences” training on the PA-31 vs. the Beech 99 and had also been an IA / A&P with years in the shop trouble shooting and working on the engines, there is a chance he would have recognized that his only salvation was to feather the offending engine and treat it like a real emergency vs. a quasi-emergency.